rooch-network/rooch/crates/rooch-da/README.md

 ### Target

 1. **Equivalent to Bitcoin Consensus**: Pack DA into Bitcoin block.
-2. **Self-Verifying**: Anyone could verify DA by checksum and sign.
+2. **Self-Verifying**: Anyone could verify DA by checksum and its signature.
 3. **Open**: DA could be anywhere, anyone could access it without permission.

 ## Key Concepts